 So if you’re in the mood for an exciting destination that’s (still) off the beaten path and has a few surprises in store, this is the place for you!
 Georgia’s landscape is a dream for outdoor fans and hiking enthusiasts, and city lovers will ravel about the capital Tbilisi on a trip to Georgia!
 So why not take a vacation in Georgia?

-Are you specifically looking for information on Tbilisi? ➜ Read my Tbilisi Travel Guide!
+Are you specifically looking for information on Tbilisi? ➜ C lick here for the Tbilisi Guide

 Best time to visit Georgia

 Winter is harsh and very cold in the mountains.
 In the capital Tbilisi, temperatures are more pleasant and somewhat warmer than in Central Europe.
 In summer , it can get really hot in Tbilisi as well as in the rest of the country, so a beach vacation at the Black Sea might be more suitable.

 How to get to Georgia

 From Germany, Lufthansa and Georgian Airways fly directly to Tbilisi, Ryanair is planning to establish a regular flight.
 Turkish Airlines offers connections via Istanbul.
 Georgian Airways offers direct flights from several German airports.
 The duration of the flight is about 4 hours.